Preventing Infectious Diseases

 • Be aware of the signs and symptoms of common infectious diseases.

 • Do not attend university or other social gatherings until you are feeling better and you are no longer infectious.
-Your doctor will advise you when.
+A medical professional can advise you when it is safe to do so.

 • Make sure you are registered with a GP (doctor) close to where you live, so you can access and receive emergency NHS care quickly and easily.